Architecture of Leeds: 1920s to 1940s

 Fashionable styles and materials in this era brought Portland stone buildings to Leeds.
 Major examples include Leeds Civic Hall, designed by E. Vincent Harris in 1930 and built between 1930 and 1933 to provide the unemployed with work during the Great Depression, the Queens Hotel on City Square (1937), the Brotherton Wing of Leeds General Infirmary (1940) and the Elinor Lupton Centre, Headingley (1934).

 The Quarry Hill Estate was designed in 1933 but not completed until 1941 They were designed by Leeds Director of Housing R. A. H. Livett (1898–1959) and utilised a monolithic modernist design based on European examples, in particular the Karl Marx-Hof in Vienna.
 This was revolutionary at a time when most mass Council housing was based on a weak Neo-Georgian design.
 They were demolished throughout the 1970s and 80s after poor maintenance.
 It provided the backdrop for Yorkshire Television sitcom, Queenie's Castle.

 The following year, Shaftesbury House, a large five-storey brick hostel for working men and woman opened.
-It was designed in 1936 by George Clark Robb, senior architectural assistant to Livett, and after its closure, was converted in 2006-7 to the sustainable Green House.
+It was designed in 1936 by George C Robb, senior architectural assistant to Livett, and after its closure, was converted in 2006–7 to the sustainable Green House.